nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 # Uni_project

 Collection of different Machine Learning models and neural network structures applied to a particle dataset using Keras, Tensorflow and Sklearn.
-The aim of the project is to focus on how to make the better choice of a suitable ML algorithm for the job at hand.
+The aim of the project is to focus on how to make the better choice of a suitable ML algorithm.
 Complexity and learning curve analyses are part of the visual analytics tools that help for comparing the merits of various ML algorithms.